 So, thus began my hunt for a way to keep all of these records both handy and organized.
 I went wild reading around the Internet for Apps and programs.
 If you’re in a similar predicament, or you’re simply looking for ways to reduce the paper load on your desk, here are the top five Apps for the iPad and iPhone, I highly recommend to all teachers:

 1. Evernote Scannable.
 With Scannable, you can scan any document and save it as either a PDF file or an image.
 Hold up your device above a document and watch as it instantly captures it, converting it into a high quality scan.
 You don’t even have to click or tap the screen!
 Upon scanning, you have the option of either emailing it, exporting it, saving it onto your Camera Roll or saving it onto Evernote (a separate App).
 I highly recommend this App because it’s easy to open and use.
-After downloading, you’ll need to make a free account to fulfill the purposes of saving documents and exporting or sending them across platforms and colleagues.
+After downloading, you’ll need to make a free account to fulfill the purposes of saving documents and exporting or sending them to platforms and colleagues.

 2. Sesame Snap.
 This App would be the answer to my conferencing dilemma.
 Upon downloading Snap, you’ll need to create a free account.
 Soon thereafter, you’ll be prompted to create “groups” or sections to populate them with your student roster.
 I took the opportunity to create two groups for each subject: Reading Workshop, Writing Workshop, and Math.
 You can also change the color scheme of each section (for those of you who prefer a “visual organization system”).
 Your general dashboard is called a “Timeline.”
 When holding your device horizontally, your student roster will appear on the right.
 You can add a “note” by clicking on the blue “plus” sign at the bottom and decide for which student you want to add the note.
 You can either add a comment, photo, video, or an image from the library of your device.
 Once you’ve created the note, you can decide to make it public or private: a feature that is extended beyond the App onto the computer when you visit the website: sesamehq.com.
 This is helpful for conferencing because I can quickly jot down any teaching points or observations that I make, take a quick picture of the student’s work, and most importantly, the date and time of the conference is recorded.
 That is only one of the many helpful features of this App (more information provided in another post soon!).